Best Eyelash Glue: Clear or Dark?

 Eyelash Glue Color

 Black and clear eyelash glue can both be good options, depending on the situation.
-In reality, you may want to have both on hand, since they each have strengths and drawbacks.
-Here’s when to use each type of color:
+In reality, 99% of all lashes applied are black so the black glues are all we carry now.
+But if your new to lashing, here’s when to use each type of color:

-- Clear Eyelash Glue: Choose clear eyelash glue when you’re working with eyelashes or eyeliner that is any color other than black.
+- Clear Eyelash Glue: Choose clear eyelash glue when you’re working with eyelashes that is any color other than black.
 If the clear glue dries shiny, the client can make it appear more matte by going over it with eyeliner or eye shadow.
+Most clear glues contain latex so iLashtore has now discontinued them.

 Get the Best Eyelash Glue Today